 Another great new show is Mickey and the Magical Map at the Fantasy Theatre by the entrance to Toontown.
 You can stand in line for this, but we found the theatre is quite big and seats a lot.
 We showed up 15 minutes before the show as they were letting those in line into the theatre.
 We didn’t have to stand in line but made it to the show and there was still plenty of seating.

-Feel free to leave any comments that you have to add to my tips and tricks.
+Feel free to leave any comments that you have to add to my Disneyland tips and tricks.

-Disclosure: I was not compensated in any way from any of the products or places mentioned in this post.
+Disclosure: I did not receive compensation in any way from any of the products or places mentioned in this post.